Customer service has become much more than just a job. We analyzed 100 job ads to list the most wanted skills for excellent customer service.

 One Zappos customer service employee sent flowers to a woman who ordered six different pairs of shoes because her feet had been damaged by harsh medical treatments.
 Another spent 10 hours on the phone with a customer before helping them with a shoe purchase.
 Another overnighted a free pair of shoes to a best man who had arrived at a wedding shoeless.

 These are just three of the dozens of stories that surface on the web every year about the e-commerce shoe company that seems to do customer service better than anyone else in the world.
 Every experience is unique, yet every experience is top notch.

 What’s even more surprising is that reps at Zappos don’t follow any kind of internal protocol about how to work with customers.
 There’s no Zappos policy about spending a minimum amount of time on calls or a requirement to follow up with customers who are unwell.
-The reps provide excellent service because they’re equipped with the skills to determine the best approach for each customer.
+The reps provide excellent customer service because they’re equipped with the work skills to determine the best approach for each customer.

 How did they build such a stellar team?
 Zappos’ secret begins with their hiring process.
-When hiring customer service reps, they put each applicant through an intensive screening process to ensure they have the skills to be fast-moving, empathetic decision-makers later down the line.
+When hiring customer service reps, they put each applicant through an intensive screening process to ensure they have the work skills to be fast-moving, empathetic decision-makers later down the line.
 They search for talent that possess the foundational skills to become excellent reps and provide a best-in-class experience for any kind of customer.